google-deepmind/concordia/concordia/examples/one_more_song/README.md

 1. While the first human prompt is waiting, press **Pause** in the designer.
 2. Submit the first human line in the player page.
 Wait for step 1 in the
    designer: that human action finishes, then the engine is paused before Maya.
-3. Select **Leon**, expand **Goal**, change its dynamic `state` field and Save.
+3. Select **Maya**, expand **Goal**, change its dynamic `state` field and Save.
-   For example make a quiet, firmly timed encore more acceptable.
-Record the old and new values as an explicit designer intervention, not an emergent change.
+   For a clear counterfactual, make protecting her voice more important than another song: “Protect your voice for tomorrow.
+Prefer no more singing tonight, even quietly.
+Find a warm, inclusive farewell without singing, such as a silent wave or written thanks.
+Decide independently.”
+Record the old and new values as a deliberate designer edit, not an emergent event.
 4. Press **Play**.
 Maya and Leon continue using their existing memories and the edited goal.
-Inspect the next action's context in the standard designer log.
+Inspect Maya’s next action context in the standard designer log, then consider whether her public response reflects the changed priority.

+In one live Qwen8B check, Maya's first reply explicitly refused further singing and proposed a silent wave, with the edited goal verified in her action context.
+Her later reply and acceptance vote nevertheless contradicted that priority.
+This demonstrates a real intervention, not guaranteed coherent compliance;
+inspect the subsequent dialogue as well as the edited component.

 The standard controller's paused flag alone is not proof that a currently in-flight human/model action has finished; wait for the step boundary.
 The